 - See Diabetic Neuropathy, Autonomic Neuropathy and Neuropathic Pain and its Management.

 - See Diabetic Foot, Leg Ulcers and Painful Foot.

 - Type 1 diabetes:

-- Over 60% of patients with type 1 diabetes have reasonably good health but many of the remainder develop blindness, end-stage renal disease and, in some cases, early death.
+- Many people with type 1 diabetes have good health but there is an increased risk of blindness, end-stage renal disease, cardiovascular disease and, in some cases, early death.

 - Controlling blood glucose, lipids, blood pressure and weight are important prognostic factors.

 - 75% of people with type 2 diabetes will die of heart disease and 15% of stroke.